 Start mysqld with the binary log enabled.
-If you want to find a query that crashes mysqld, you should start the server with both the general query log enabled as well.
+If you want to find a statement that crashes mysqld, you should start the server with the general query log enabled as well.
 See Section 5.2.3, “The General Query Log”, and Section 5.2.4, “The Binary Log”.

 Restore the backup.